‘Crabs , Crabs’

 “ They say he could not paint flesh .

-And thus generations later Richard Muther judged in Thieme-Becker :
+And thus generations later Bernd Curt Kreplin judged in Thieme-Becker, citing Richard Muther:

 “ The much adored ‘Crab Girl’ …

-that only the last works of Frans Hals offer a parallel . ”
+that only the final works of Frans Hals offer a parallel’ … ”

-See otherwise the colour reproduction of the original in the Hogarth catalogue of the Tate Gallery of 1971-72 (ills. p.
-51). – Riepenhausen’s works after Hogarth ( “very valuable” ) count to his main work.
+See otherwise the color reproduction of the original in the Hogarth catalog of the Tate Gallery of 1971-72 (ill. p.
+51). – Riepenhausen’s works after Hogarth (“very valuable”) count to his main work.

 Offer no. 11,126 / EUR 125. (c.
 US$ 151.) + shipping